Keynote Speakers

 Emily Potusek – ICU Cardiac Nurse

 Emily graduated from Kwantlen Polytechnic University in 2016 with a Bachelor of Science Degree in Nursing.
-She started her career as a Registered Nurse at Surrey Memorial hospital on a medical unit.
+She started her career as a Registered Nurse at Surrey Memorial Hospital in a medical unit.
 Since then, she has explored other interests working in neurology, internal medicine, and acute care for the elderly.
-In 2018, Emily completed her high acuity certificate through BCIT and currently works on the Cardiac Care Unit, High Acuity Unit and Surgical Unit (General & Thoracics) at Surrey Memorial hospital.
+In 2018, Emily completed her high acuity certificate through BCIT and currently works in the Cardiac Care Unit, High Acuity Unit, and Surgical Unit (General & Thoracics) at Surrey Memorial Hospital.
 Emily has a passion for nursing and enjoys making meaningful connections with her patients.
 She finds it inspiring to see the strength and resiliency of her patients during recovery after an acute illness or surgery.

 Dr. Audrey Chan, Pain Medicine Resident, R7